dougsweetser/Q/docs/SR/problem_set_3.md

 the ends of the ladder are spacelike separated, so the order of events in time can be reversed depending on the reference frame.

-The reference event chosen for the following spacetime diagrams (created in the program Spacetime by Prof. Edwin F. Taylor) is Manuel meeting the start of the ladder.
+The reference event chosen for the following space-time diagrams (created in the program Space-time by Prof. Edwin F. Taylor) is Manuel meeting the start of the ladder.
 The end of the barn and the end of the ladder must be located on invariant hyperbolae 8 and 10 meters long respectively.
 Gwen must open the door somewhere on the barn's 8 meter hyperbola.
 Manuel's dream will only come